chigkim/VOLlama/README.md

 ## Shortcuts

-On Mac, press command key instead of control key.
+On Mac, press command key instead of control key an option instead of alt.

 * Control+L: Focus on the model list.
 * Control+Enter: Insert a new line.
 * Esc: Shift focus to the prompt.
+* Edit history: alt+up/down

 If you're operating Ollama on a different machine, you can configure the host address in the advanced menu.